gmogas/git-your-wordpress-using-composer/README.md

 # git-your-wordpress-using-composer
-A complete tutorial for adding your WordPress site into a Git repository using Composer.
+Start your new WordPress site into a Git repository using Composer.